 Newsfeed advertising is the practice of constantly updating lists of advertisements alongside news and information.
 It effectively helps mobile applications enlarge their advertising inventory by inserting advertisements into the flow of content, while improving the user experience based on native appearance and contextual relevance, implying greater monetization potential.
 We expect newsfeed advertising to maintain strong growth momentum and become an increasingly important mobile advertising format in China.
 While we had developed and added newsfeed advertising into our mobile applications and mobile websites in late 2016, we are facing an increasingly competitive environment.
-For example, several mobile applications of other companies, such as Jinri Toutiao, Tiantian Kuaibao and QQ news (Tencent), UC Toutiao (Alibaba) and Baidu app, are all competing in newsfeed advertising.
-If we are unable to successfully develop our newsfeed advertising solution and deliver better return on investment, or ROI, to our advertising clients, our future mobile advertising formats may emerge in the future.
+For example, several mobile applications of other companies, such as Baidu app, Jinri Toutiao, QQ news (Tencent) and Qutoutiao, are all competing in newsfeed advertising.
+If we are unable to successfully develop our newsfeed advertising solution and deliver better return on investment, or ROI, to our advertising clients, our future mobile advertising revenues may be materially and adversely affected.
+Except for newsfeed advertising, we believe that more types of innovative mobile advertising formats may emerge in the future.
 If we are unable to swiftly develop and adapt to new changes in advertising formats and trends, our mobile advertising revenues may be materially and adversely affected.